grantseltzer/blog/content/blog/dwarf.md

 }
 ```

-The `Offset` represents the offset of the DWARF entry, not to be confused with the offset of the symbol in the actual ELF binary.
+The `Offset` represents the offset of the entry within the DWARF data.
+This is not to be confused with the offset of the symbol in the actual ELF binary.
+You can use `dwarf.Reader`'s `Seek` method with this offset.

 The `Tag` is a description of what this entry is.
 For example if the entry represents the definition of a struct the tag would be `TagStructType`.
 If the entry represented a function definition the tag would be `TagSubroutineType`.